google/WebFundamentals/src/content/en/updates/2016/12/position-sticky.md

 The great news is that as of Chrome 56 (currently beta as of December 2016, stable in Jan 2017) `position: sticky` is now back in Chrome.

-## What is position:sticky
+## What is position:sticky?

 It's taken a little while to get here, so why am I excited about it?

-`position:sticky` is a CSS positioning attribute that allows you to have an element that is fixed to the viewport (i.e, anchored to the top of the screen) but only when its parent is in the visible in the viewport and it is within the threshold value.
+`position:sticky` is a CSS positioning attribute that allows you to fix an element to the viewport (i.e, anchor it to the top of the screen) but only when its parent is visible in the viewport and it is within the threshold value.
 When it is not fixed to the viewport, the element will act like it is `position: relative`.
 It is a very nice and simple addition to the platform that removes the need to use JavaScript in an `onscroll` event handler